dart-lang/build/docs/partial_builds.md

 ## Command Line Usage

-Build filters are supplied using the `--build-filter` option, which accepts relative paths under the package as well as `package:` uris.
+Build filters are supplied using the `--build-filter` option, which accepts relative paths under the root package as well as `package:` uris.

 Glob syntax is allowed in both package names and paths.